Peacock-pheasant

 The peacock-pheasants are a bird genus, Polyplectron, of the family Phasianidae, consisting of eight species.
-They are colored inconspicuously, relying on heavily on crypsis to avoid detection.
+They are colored inconspicuously, relying heavily on crypsis to avoid detection.
 When threatened, peacock-pheasants will alter their shapes using specialised plumage that when expanded reveals numerous iridescent orbs.
 The birds also vibrate their plume quills further accentuating their aposematism.
 Peacock-pheasants exhibit well developed metatarsal spurs.
 Older individuals may have multiple spurs on each leg.
 These kicking thorns are used in self-defense.